muppet9010/Factorio-Railway-Tunnel/remotes.md

     - Factorio event id.

 **Custom event raised**
 - Description: Event raised every time a tunnel usage details change.
-This will occur for changes to primaryState and changes to trains, i.e. when a carriage is added/removed from the entering/leaving train.
 Any instances of this event are raised at the end of the tunnel's usage processing each tick, so train states should be stable.
 - Event Attributes:
     - Tunnel Usage Entry Object Attributes for this tunnel usage.
     - action: the action that occured (STRING):